NathanWang00/nathanwang00.github.io/_projects/(0) Take as Needed.md

 *Take as Needed* is a near future puzzle and visual novel game.
 The player works as a scientist at a pharmaceutical company whose actions can influence the world around them.
 The game also explores themes of addiction, mental health, and stress.
 Additionally, the project was funded by a research grant where we looked into innovative and more appropriate ways into portraying mental health in video games.

-In this project, I was a designer and programmer.
-My main role was developing the puzzle/drug mechanics.
+In this project, I worked as a designer and a programmer.
+My main role was developing the mechanics of the drug creation portion.
 For example, creating the price and volatility system, designing the chemical connections, and programming the controls.

 <p class="text-center">
 {% include elements/button.html link="https://store.steampowered.com/app/1780110/Take_As_Needed/" text="Steam" %}